-- 1. Satisfactory completion of all didactic and clinical courses with a minimum GPA of 3.0 on a 4.0 scale. - 2.
-Satisfactory completion of clinical experiences as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
-Satisfactory completion of clinical hours as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 4.
-Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning Objectives. - 5.
-Completion of the twenty-seven (27) month program, inclusive of University time off approved by the program.
+1. Satisfactory completion of all didactic and clinical courses with a minimum GPA of 3.0 on a 4.0 scale.

+- 2. Satisfactory completion of clinical experiences in case types, numbers, and clinical hours as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
+Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning outcomes. - 4.
+Completion of 27 actual months in the program, exclusive of probationary time.
 Clinical hours that require extended make up time for personal/disciplinary reasons may be added to the end of the program and extend the student's completion and/or graduation date.
-Program extension is at the discretion of the Program Director. - 6.
-All time commitments in the didactic and clinical areas must be satisfied. - 7.
-All clinical records must be completed and submitted to Medatrax. - 8.
-All required clinical evaluations must be completed and signed. - 9.
-All fees must be paid in full. - 10.
-All library books returned. - 11.
-All relevant University and Program evaluations must be submitted. - 12.
-A current RN license and ACLS and PALS Certifications must be on file. - 13.
-Completion of the SEE exam during the specified semesters.
-The first exam is paid for by the program and subsequent exam costs are covered by the student.
+Program extension is at the discretion of the Program Director. - 5.
+All evaluations must be completed and signed, including University and Program evaluations. - 6.
+All clinical cases recorded and logged in Medatrax. - 7.
+Successful completion of the capstone project. - 8.
+All missed clinical days made up. - 9.
+Submitted proof of professional meeting attendance to include 1 national and 2 state or regional meetings during the time in the program. - 10.
+All fees must be paid in full. - 11.
+All library books returned. - 12.
+Complete a meeting with Financial Aid. - 13.
+Participate in exit interviews. - 14.
+Submission of all required program evaluations. - 15.
+A current RN license and ACLS and PALS Certifications must be on file. - 16.
+Successful completion of the Self-Evaluation Exam (SEE) from the NBCRNA.
+Students are required to obtain a SEE score of 425 or higher or three attempts before they can complete the program.
+The program will pay for the first attempt and the student is responsible for subsequent SEE payments.
+If the benchmark score is not attained on the third attempt, the student will take an extra comprehensive exam and pass with an 80% score.
+Failure to meet this benchmark may cause a delay in program completion.